Izam

-Izam (stylized as IZAM, born 23 April 1972 (1976), in Fuchū, Tokyo) is a Japanese musician, tarento, and actor.
+Izam (stylized as IZAM, born 23 April 1976, in Fuchū, Tokyo) is a Japanese musician, tarento, and actor.
 His real name is Yoshikazu Hine (日根 良和, Hine Yoshikazu).
 He is best known as the singer of the visual kei rock band Shazna.
 He graduated from Tokyo Metropolitan Matsugatani High School.
 He is represented with Sun Music Production.
 He is the president of the Benibara Usagi-dan.
-He is a special lecturer at Japanese Newart College.